-In Mabou, Iain was immersed in his rich Gaelic culture, hearing the tales of his ancestors alongside his 47 first cousins, 24 aunts and uncles, and his grandparents.
+Iain Rankin was born in Mabou Cape Breton and grew up in Timberlea.
+Like many Nova Scotians, Iain has family spread across the province.
+Summers were spent in Bridgewater with his grandmother, or at Summerville Beach with his aunt.
+In Mabou, Iain was immersed in his rich Gaelic culture alongside his 47 first cousins, 24 aunts and uncles, and his grandparents.
 Two weeks a year were spent at the Gaelic College to learn about his heritage, practice the Gaelic language, and refine his talents on the bagpipes, the instrument he would go on to play as part of the Dartmouth Pipes and Drums band.

 Throughout high school and later as a student at Mount Saint Vincent University, Iain helped manage the family business, a gas station in Beechville.
-The gas station was a gathering point for many in the close-knit community, a familiar place to grab a coffee and catch up with neighbours and old friends about everything from the personal to the political.
-It’s here at his family’s gas station where Iain learned about the harrowing history of Beechville, a community that faced generations of encroachment and discrimination.
-This experience taught him how important it is to listen and to learn in order to lead, and it set him on lifelong a mission to fight injustice.
+The gas station was a gathering point for many in the close-knit community.
+It was here where Iain learned the history of African-Nova Scotians in Beechville, a community that faced generations of encroachment and discrimination.
+This experience taught him how important it is to listen and to learn in order to lead, and it set him on a lifelong mission to fight injustice.

 After graduating university, Iain moved to Jasper, Alberta and later to Ottawa, Ontario to pursue his career in business.
 But neither place felt like home.
-Missing his family and life-long friends, he yearned to be back in Nova Scotia, surrounded by the vibrant culture he grew up in.
+Missing his family and life-long friends, he yearned to be back in Nova Scotia, surrounded by its vibrant culture and with the coast never far away.

-Iain moved back home to Nova Scotia, and it wasn’t long after that he felt the call to public service.
-Being away from home showed him just how much love he had for his province.
+Iain moved back to Nova Scotia and it wasn’t long before he felt the call to public service.
+Time away had shown him just how much love he had for his home.
+But he also saw that much needed to be done, that work was needed to expand opportunities across the province.
 He wanted to dedicate himself to building a better Nova Scotia, and to make a positive difference for those who felt unheard or left behind.

-In 2013, Iain was elected as the Liberal MLA for the riding of Timberlea-Prospect, and he was re-elected in 2017.
-As MLA, Iain has been a strong and dedicated representative for his community, always putting people first.
-Known for being an engaged and accessible MLA, Iain has forged a deep bond with the constituents he is honoured to serve, and he has gone to bat time and time again for his community and their interests.
+In 2013 Iain was elected as the Liberal MLA for the riding of Timberlea-Prospect.
+He was re-elected in 2017.
+He is proud to represent his home community and as MLA Iain has been a strong advocate on its behalf, always putting people first.
+Known for being a dedicated and accessible MLA, Iain has forged a deep bond with the constituents.
+He is committed to his community and to promoting their interests.

 In 2017, Premier McNeil appointed Iain to cabinet.
-Iain has served as Minister of Environment and as well as Minister of Lands and Forestry.
-As a climate advocate and leader, Iain has put fighting the climate crisis at the centre of his work in both of these roles, staying focused and committed to the delicate yet crucial balance between environmental sustainability and responsible economic growth.
+Iain has served as Minister of Environment and as Minister of Lands and Forestry.
+As a climate advocate and leader, Iain put fighting the climate crisis at the centre of his work in both these roles, staying focused on the balance between environmental sustainability and responsible economic growth.